YourITGroup/umbraco-community-forms-workflows/README.nuget.md

 - Direct tags configuration for all subscribers
 - Option to skip email confirmation for immediate subscription
 - Comprehensive error logging and handling
-- Support for Umbraco Forms 13.5+

-## Installation

-1. Install the package via NuGet or include the project in your Umbraco solution
-2. Build and run your Umbraco application
-3. The workflow will be automatically registered and available in Umbraco Forms

 ## Configuration